 Hair loss isn’t a problem that most people think much about.
 We have our general idea of who loses their hair and why.
 This assumption that only aging men develop bald spots or a receding hairline is inaccurate.
 Here at West End Hair Restoration Center in Washington, D.C., we provide care for all sorts of hair loss.
-To learn more, contact our office at 202-516-6327.
+To learn more, contact Dr. Lexi Wang and Dr. Catherine Hannan at our office at 202-516-6327.

 What Is Alopecia?